Lawreros/Ross_Vault/Projects/PHSR_v2.md

 - [ ] iPhone:
 	- [ ] Add check to the app which restarts ECG capture whenever it switches off while HR is still being collected (except by button press)
+	- [ ] Add sound effects for the disconnection of RR-interval collection
+	- [ ] Add sound effects for the disconnection of ECG collection
+	- [ ] Have sounds repeated for an extended amount of time

 # Coding